MidLevel/MLAPI.Relay-Documentation/README.md

 * Deploy and forget Auto-update (optional). _The auto update feature allows you to deploy the relay and it will auto update whenever needed._
 * Disable home calling. _The MLAPI will only do connections to external sources for update checking purposes.
 This can be disabled._

+## Matchmaking
+Unlike Unity's relay.
+The MLAPI.Relay does not require you to use any specific matchmaker.
+The MLAPI.Relay will pass the destination address when connecting rather than a relay specific roomId.
+This allows you to run the MLAPI.Relay with any matchmaker or without a matchmaker all together.

 ## Special setup
 The MLAPI.Relay REQUIRES there to be at least ONE reliable channel type.
 If it is plain reliable or has sequencing or fragmenting support does not matter.